Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 After a leisurely breakfast, the tour will start in this beautiful neighbourhood south of Wawel Castle.
 The area is within easy walking distance from the centre, but if your hotel is too far away or you simply don't feel like walking, you can always take a tram to the entrance of Kazimierz, Kraków's Jewish quarter.

-To get to know the area well, you can hire a guided tour (there are several that cover the neighbourhood) or just wander around at your own pace, discovering its beautiful nooks and crannies.
+To get to know the area well, you can take a tour of the Jewish quarter or wander through the streets and discover its beautiful corners.
 If you go on Sunday, don't miss the antiques market in Nowy square.

 Book a tour of the Jewish Quarter